Neurogami/swingset-ng/README.md

 Very few.
 There is a file that defines assorted basic Swing components (Frame, Panel, TextField) using simple Ruby.
 It makes it easier, and perhaps more 'Rubyish' to define Swing items.

+Note that the code has references to some JRuby stuff you need to call rake using jruby:

+    jruby -S rake gem

 SYNOPSIS
 ------------